espruino/EspruinoDocs/boards/Puck.js.md

   0.7,0.6,1.9,0.5,1.9,0.5,1.9,0.6,1.9,0.5,1.9,0.5,43.1,9.6,2.5,0.5]);
 ```

-You can sometimes work this information out based on details online, however
+You can sometimes work this information out based on details online (for instance [Pronto codes](/pronto)), however
 it's often easier to measure it by [attaching an IR receiver to your Puck.js](/Puck.js+Infrared).

+Puck.js's IR has a range of around 1.5 meters, so it needs to be relatively close to the device it's controlling - however
+range can be increased slightly by removing the silicone cover.

 ### NFC - Near Field Communications